daheats/daheats.github.io/_posts/2017-07-25-silverlinings.markdown

 ---

 >
-It’s hard to believe we’ve been in Washington for almost 3 weeks already.
+It’s hard to believe we’ve been in Washington for a month already.
 We’re still getting settled with the dogs and the dogs are settling in too.
 Ecky and Ada are getting used to apartment life.
 Ecky’s getting used to apartment life *again*.
 Unfortunately, Ada